|The Julia Tuttle Causeway/ Bookville News Reel

 by rare high-profile cases, such as the Jessica Lunsford murder in 2005, a number of cities throughout the state of Florida increased local

 residency restrictions between 1000 feet and 3000 feet .
-Miami-Dade County passed their infamous 2500 foot ordinance that same year; it
+The city of Miami Beach passed their infamous 2500 foot ordinance that same

-was known as the “Lauren Book Child Safety Ordinance .”
-A small group of homeless registrants were forced to live in an empty parking lot
+year; it was followed by similar laws in 149 other municipalities .
+A small group of homeless registrants were forced to live in an empty

-as a result of the ordinance, but they were moved after it was discovered the lot was close to a center for child abuse victims.
-The registrants
+parking lot as a result of the ordinance, but they were moved after it was discovered the lot was close to a center for child abuse victims.
+The

 Five individuals became the first residents of the new Julia Tuttle Causeway camp.
 The sites offered no running water, no electricity, and no